-- It is a web based solution to facilitate interbank, high volume, electronic transactions for Banks, Financial Institutions, Corporate and Government which are repetitive and periodic in nature.
-NACH System can be used for making bulk transactions towards distribution of subsidies, dividends, interest, salary, pension etc.
+It is a web-based solution to facilitate interbank, high-volume electronic transactions for banks, financial institutions, corporations, and governments that are repetitive and periodic.
+NACH System can be used for making bulk transactions towards distributing subsidies, dividends, interest, salary, pensions, etc.

 National Financial Switch (NFS)

-- NFS provides basic transactions like Cash Withdrawal, Balance Enquiry, PIN Change and Mini Statement and also offers other Value Added Services like Card-to-Card Fund Transfer, Statement Request and Mobile Banking Registration etc.
+NFS provides basic transactions like Cash Withdrawal, Balance inquiry, PIN Change and Mini statements and also offers other value-added services like Card-to-Card Fund Transfers, Statement Requests, Mobile Banking Registration, etc.

 Bharat Bill Payment System (BBPS)

-- It is a one-stop payment platform for all bills and accessible anytime-anywhere bill payment service to all customers across India.
-It supports multiple payment channels like Internet, Internet Banking, Mobile, Mobile-Banking, POS (Point of Sale terminal), Mobile Wallets, MPOS (Mobile Point of Sale terminal), Kiosk, ATM, Bank Branch, Agents and Business Correspondents.
+It is a one-stop payment platform for all bills and is accessible anywhere to all customers across India.
+It supports multiple payment channels like the Internet, Internet banking, mobile banking, POS (point of sale terminal), mobile wallets, MPOS (mobile point of sale terminal), kiosks, ATMs, bank branches, agents, and business correspondence.

 Unified Payments Interface (UPI)

-- UPI is a system that powers multiple bank accounts into a single mobile application, merging several banking features, seamless fund routing & merchant payments into one hood.
-It also caters to the “Peer to Peer” collect request which can be scheduled and paid as per requirement and convenience.
-A Virtual Payment Address (VPA) is a unique identifier which you can use to send and receive money on UPI.
-Think of it as an email ID which you can use to transfer money.
+UPI is a system that powers multiple bank accounts into a single mobile application, merging several banking features, seamless fund routing, and merchant payments into one hood.
+It also caters to the “peer-to-peer” collection request, which can be scheduled and paid as per requirement and convenience.
+A virtual payment address (VPA) is a unique identifier that you can use to send and receive money on UPI.
+Think of it as an email ID that you can use to transfer money.

-- BHIM is a UPI based payment interface which allows real time fund transfer using a single identity like your mobile number or name.
+BHIM is a UPI-based payment interface that allows real-time fund transfers using a single identity, like your mobile number or name.
 BHIM is not a wallet.
-One can also dial *99# to avail features of BHIM without internet on any mobile phone.
+One can also dial *99# to avail of the features of BHIM without the internet on any mobile phone.

 Aadhaar Enabled Payment Systems (AEPS)

-- AEPS is a system to expedite financial Inclusion in the country by enabling Aadhaar based financial transactions.
-AePS allows online financial transaction at PoS (MicroATM) through the representative of any bank using the Aadhaar authentication.
-An individual only need to mention his bank name, Aadhar number and finger print for verification.
+AEPS is a system to expedite financial inclusion in the country by enabling Aadhaar-based financial transactions.
+AePS allows online financial transactions at PoS (MicroATM) through the representative of any bank using Aadhaar authentication.
+Individuals only need to mention their bank name, Aadhar number, and fingerprint for verification.

 Unstructured Supplementary Service Data (USSD) Payments

-- This service allows mobile banking transactions using basic feature mobile phone, there is no need to have mobile internet data facility for using USSD based mobile banking. *99# is a common number across all telecom service providers.
-Just by linking mobile number to your bank account you can access interbank account to account fund transfer, balance enquiry, mini statement etc. There is a Funds Transfer limit of Rs 5,000/day and Rs 50,000/annum.
+This service allows mobile banking transactions using the basic features of a mobile phone; there is no need to have a mobile internet data facility for USSD-based mobile banking. *99# is a standard number across all telecom service providers.
+By linking your mobile number to your bank account, you can access interbank accounts to account fund transfers, balance enquiries, mini-statements, etc. There is a fund transfer limit of Rs 5,000/day and Rs 50,000/annum.